 Easy to use (and learn)

 Any PDF remediation software will allow you to add and/or edit tags in a PDF document.
 The big difference is whether they help you do that in seconds, minutes, or hours.
 Similarly, how long does it take to learn how to manipulate the tag tree using that software?
 Newcomers to accessibility can be easily overwhelmed by complex tag trees in documents, especially when the work to edit them is mostly manual.
 Editing PDF tag trees manually is time-consuming and tedious even for experienced remediators.
-Software that’s easy and fast to both learn and use means you can get more done in less time.
+Choosing PDF accessibility software that’s easy and fast to both learn and use means you can get more done in less time.

 Complicated, manual software will take longer to learn.
 More time dedicated to learning how to use the software means less time actually remediating documents.
 More training hours are usually more expensive as well, particularly if you have a large number of people who require training.
 When it’s difficult to learn, it’s also more difficult for remediators to retain the knowledge they need to efficiently, accurately tag a document, especially if it’s not something they’re doing all day every day.
 And it means more expense training new staff as well.